-Individual schools' balances for local authority maintained schools at 31 March 2019 are included in reserves in the Council's Balance Sheet.
+Individual schools' balances for local authority maintained schools at the year-end are included in reserves in the Council's Balance Sheet.

 Value Added Tax (VAT)

 VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs (HMRC).
 VAT receivable is excluded from income.